Warmwell

 Warmwell is a small village and civil parish in south west Dorset, England, situated on the B3390 road about 5 mi southeast of Dorchester.
 In 2013 the estimated population of the parish was 80.

 Warmwell contains several historic buildings, including a Jacobean manor house, and from May 1937 was the home of RAF Station Woodsford airfield (later renamed RAF Warmwell), which is now a popular holiday site and contains a caravan park and several other small businesses.

+On the outskirts of the village is Warmwell Holiday Park, operated by Parkdean Resorts.
+It was established in its current form in 1987, when the owners of the Warmwell Holiday Village Touring and Camping Park erected 177 timber lodges and guest facilities.
+It opened under the name Warmwell Leisure Resort in 1988, with facilities including an indoor swimming pool (with wave machine and flume), all-weather ski slope, fishing lake, licensed family club house and sports hall.